hhtznr/JOSM-Elevation-Plugin/README.md

 3. Adapt the configuration to your needs.
 4. Click the `OK` button at the bottom.

-For configuration options visit the [project wiki](https://github.com/hhtznr/JOSM-Elevation-Plugin/wiki).
-For a more detailed description see [JOSM/Plugins/Elevation on the OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/Elevation).
+For configuration options and a detailed description visit [JOSM/Plugins/Elevation on the OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/Elevation).